crhbetz/TeleDark/README.md

 # TeleDark
-Pokemon Go Telegram sticker pack for scanners
+Pokemon Go Telegram sticker pack for PokeAlarm/PoracleJS

 # How To Use